zteeed/zteeed.github.io/_posts/2019-12-29-stop-using-fcrackzip-and-or-john-to-crack-encrypted-zip-files.md

 ## Conclusion

-I have no idea why `fcrackzip` or `john` did not work in that case, you just know that you cannot trust those tools anymore.
+I have no idea why `fcrackzip` or `john` did not work in that case, you just know that you cannot trust these tools anymore.